cowprotocol/cow-sdk/packages/common/README.md

 } from '@cowprotocol/cow-sdk'
 ```

 > **Note:** This package is primarily designed to be used as a dependency by other SDK packages rather than directly by end users.
-Most developers should use the umbrella `@cowprotocol/cow-sdk` package or specific feature packages like `@cowprotocol/sdk-trading`.
+Most developers should use `@cowprotocol/cow-sdk` package or specific feature packages like `@cowprotocol/sdk-trading`.